docusign/sample-app-loanco-nodejs/README.md

         message: 'A requested plan item is not enabled for this account.
 Plan item: AllowRequireWetSign' }

-Contact Support (support@docusign.com) and request "Allow Require Wet Sign" to be enable on your account, and then change this setting: http://imgur.com/a/mJ5WC on https://admindemo.docusign.com/signing-settings under "Recipients"
+Contact Support (https://support.docusign.com/s/contactSupport?language=en_US) and request "Allow Require Wet Sign" to be enable on your account, and then change this on https://admindemo.docusign.com/authenticate?goTo=sending under "Recipients"